CHEAPEST ROUTE FROM Barcelona TO Rome

 |MOST POPULAR MONTH TO FLY TO ROME FROM BARCELONA-EL PRAT AIRPORT||January||1,100% more users visited||More momondo users searched in flights to Rome from Barcelona-El Prat Airport in January than any other month|

 The best deal found on momondo in the last two weeks was a flight to Rome from Budapest for $24.
 This is 95% cheaper than most flight deals to Rome.
 To find the cheapest price to Rome from your area, use momondo’s Airport-to-Airport Pricing Tool.

-The cheapest month to fly to Rome from United States is in February.
-Flight prices, which tend to average around $389, are often lower during this time because this is during the off-season.
-If you aren\u2019t able to travel during the month of February, then book flights to Rome from United States during January instead.
-Flights to Rome in January, while not as cheap as those in February, still average around $398.
+The cheapest month to fly to Rome from United States is in January.
+Flight prices, which tend to average around $402, are often lower during this time because this is during the off-season.
+If you aren\u2019t able to travel to Rome during the month of January, then flying in March is also cheap.
+Prices for this month can be found on momondo for an average of $402.

 The ideal time to book your flight to Rome is 59 days in advance when prices tend to average $522.
 Keep in mind that you might be able to find cheaper flights to Rome at any time.
 In fact, our users found flights for as low as $330 in the past 72 hours.